Halkawt11/systemless-unicode9-ios10-Emoji/README.md

 **_Note:_** When you experience problems installing this module check out this [discussion on XDA](https://forum.xda-developers.com/apps/magisk/magisk-ios10-emoji-font-t3596503)

+**_Note:_**
-**_Note:_** Clear data of your keyboard app to enable ALL the Emoji fonts inside your keyboard app.
+Clear data of your keyboard app to enable ALL the Emoji fonts inside your keyboard app.
+You need to use a keyboard which supports unicode 11 emojis [eg. Gboard]

 ## How it works
-Replaces the default emoji font (NotoColorEmoji.tff) with the iOS11.1 variant.
+Replaces the default emoji font (NotoColorEmoji.tff) with the iOS12.1 variant.

 ## Links
 * [Magisk forum](https://forum.xda-developers.com/apps/magisk/official-magisk-v7-universal-systemless-t3473445)